Ukraine says it hit Russian naval tugboat with missiles | Law-Order

 - Ukraine

-Ukrainian missiles on Friday hit a Russian naval tugboat transporting soldiers, weapons, and ammunition to the Russian-occupied Zmiinyi island south of the Odesa region, the local Ukrainian governor said.
+Ukrainian missiles hit a Russian naval tugboat transporting soldiers, weapons, and ammunition to the Russian-occupied Zmiinyi (Snake) Island south of the Odesa region on Friday, the regional governor said.

-Odesa region governor Maksym Marchenko named the tugboat as the Vasiliy Beg.
+Odesa governor Maksym Marchenko identified the vessel as the Vasiliy Bekh.
+Ukraine's Naval Command said the tugboat had a TOR anti-air missile system on board but this had failed to stop the strike.

+The Naval Command said in a post on Facebook the Vasiliy Bekh had served in the Russian Black Sea Fleet since 2017.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)